ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The 'kdc_cred_verify' parameter, specifying a PoP evidence computed by the KDC over the following PoP input: the nonce N_C (encoded as a CBOR byte string) concatenated with the nonce N_KDC (encoded as a CBOR byte string), where:

-   - N_C is the nonce generated by the Client that was specified in the 'cnonce' parameter of the Join Request, and that the KDC stored as 'clientchallenge' value associated with this Client after sending the corresponding Join Response (see {{gid-post}}).
+   - N_C is the nonce generated by the Client group member such that: i) the nonce was specified in the 'cnonce' parameter of the latest Join Request that the Client sent to the KDC in order to join the group identified by GROUPNAME; and ii) the KDC stored the nonce as 'clientchallenge' value associated with this Client as group member after sending the corresponding Join Response (see {{gid-post}}).
 This nonce is encoded as a CBOR byte string.

    - N_KDC is the nonce generated by the KDC and specified in the 'kdc_nonce' parameter, encoded as a CBOR byte string.